-Interrupted stays are certain periods of time that a worker spends outside the United States during an authorized period of stay in H-2A status.
+Interrupted stays are certain periods of time that a worker spends outside the United States during an authorized period of stay in H-2B status.
 An interrupted stay does not count toward the worker's maximum 3-year limit in the classification.

-An H-2A worker may qualify for an interrupted stay under the following conditions:
+An H-2B worker may qualify for an interrupted stay under the following conditions:

-If the worker was in the United States in H-2 status for an aggregate period of: Then H-2 time is interrupted if he or she is outside the United: 18 months or less At least 45 days, but less than 3 months More than 18 months, but less than 3 years At least 2 months
+If the worker was in the United States in H-2 status for an aggregate period of: Then H-2 time is interrupted if they are outside the United States for: 18 months or less At least 45 days, but less than 3 months More than 18 months, but less than 3 years At least 2 months

-Time in H-2A status is not automatically interrupted if the worker departs the United States.
+Time in H-2B status is not automatically interrupted if the worker departs the United States.
 It is considered interrupted only if the guidelines in the above chart are met.
-For more on interrupted stays, see www.uscis.gov/h-2a.
+For more on interrupted stays, see www.uscis.gov/h-2b.